nemosminer/NemosMiner/README.md

 3.remove any algos you do not want to mine (default all supported algos enabled)

-4.there is a default 5minute per day fee, that can be disabled by changing -Doante 5 to 0
+4.there is a default 5minute per day fee, that can be disabled by changing -Donate 5 to 0

 5.run start.bat